Education

 Reform efforts within the Child and Family Services Reform Sector also include transitioning toward Indigenous peoples' exercise of partial or full jurisdiction over the development and delivery of child and family services.

-In addition, the Act respecting First Nations, Inuit and Métis children, youth and families (the Act) thatcame into force on January 1, 2020, affirms the rights of First Nations, Inuit and Métis peoples to exercise jurisdiction over child and family services and establishes national principles, such as the best interests of the child, cultural continuity and substantive equality.
-Under the act, the order of priority for the placement of an Indigenous child prioritizes the family and community and aims to shift the programming focus to prevention and early intervention to help Indigenous children stay with their families and communities.
+In addition, the Act respecting First Nations, Inuit and Métis children, youth and families (the Act) that came into force on January 1, 2020, affirms the rights of First Nations, Inuit and Métis peoples to exercise jurisdiction over child and family services and establishes national principles, such as the best interests of the child, cultural continuity and substantive equality.
+Under the Act, the order of priority for the placement of an Indigenous child prioritizes the family and community and aims to shift the programming focus to prevention and early intervention to help Indigenous children stay with their families and communities.

-As a continuation of engagement and dialogue with Indigenous partners, Provinces, and Territories on The Act, the department has established distinctions-based governance engagement mechanisms related to The Act.
-These community, regional and national-level engagements are venues for parties to highlight issues and make recommendations to governments relating to the effective implementation of The Act, such as:
+As a continuation of engagement and dialogue with Indigenous partners, Provinces, and Territories on the Act, the department has established distinctions-based governance engagement mechanisms related to the Act.
+These community, regional and national-level engagements are venues for parties to highlight issues and make recommendations to governments relating to the effective implementation of the Act, such as:

 • coordination of information sharing